Completing the Census

 - Transport: car ownership, mode and place of travel to work

-Alternative sources are the Neighbourhood Statistics and Office for National Statistics websites.
-The Office for National Statistics have also developed some interactive maps and charts and detailed analysis of the Census stories.
+Alternative sources are the Office for National Statistics website.
+The Office for National Statistics have also developed some interactive maps and charts and detailed analysis of the census stories.

 Statistics from previous censuses